vandetho/symflowbuilder/README.md

   to export the designed workflow as a Symfony-compatible configuration file.
   This required developing a sophisticated backend logic that translates visual designs into YAML configuration files, adhering to Symfony's standards.
+* **Importing Configuration Files**:
+  The platform also supports importing existing workflow configuration files, allowing users to visualize and modify their existing workflows.
+  This feature required developing a parser that can read and interpret the YAML configuration files, and then render the visual representation of the workflow.
 * **Workflow Visualization**:
   This visualization aspect not only aids in the rapid development and troubleshooting of workflows but also facilitates better team collaboration by making the workflows easily understandable for everyone involved,